kevinko1788/CarND-Path-Planning-Project/README.md

 The walk through video is pretty much goes over how to generate the trajectory using splines.
 For this, you need spine.h included in the header of the file.[Spline](https://kluge.in-chemnitz.de/opensource/spline/)

 The last two points of the previous trajectory are used.
-If previous there are no previous trajectory, the cars current position is used[line191](./src/main.cpp#L191).
+If previous there are no previous trajectory, the cars current position is used [line191](./src/main.cpp#L191).
 In addition, the Frenet helper function getXY() is used to get three points evenly 30 meters apart.

 To keep the calculation simple, the video suggested to convert coordinates to local car coordinates.